 Lunch is at noon: pretty simple.
 Usually dinosaur-shaped chicken nuggets, mac ‘n cheese, or peanut butter sandwiches.
 Another reason I’m Mom of the Moment and not Mom of the Year.
 Perhaps I’ll dive into some healthier, more appetizing meals now that I have you guys to impress as well.

-Nap time is from 1-3 PM, whether or not #1 naps that entire time is another question.
+Nap time is scheduled from 1-3 PM, whether or not #1 naps that entire time is another question.
 Regardless, this kid needs two hours of sleep after he’s been awake for more than five hours, and post-lunch seemed like a good time for sleeping.
 At least, that’s what I’d prefer.

 By 3 PM he’ll be raring to go again and will wake from his sweet baby slumber in search of some toy that was mentioned in passing three days prior, that suddenly he can’t live without.
 I’m sure you know what I mean.